rayokota/kstore-shell/README.md

-## KStore Shell (based on HBase Shell)
+## HBase Shell for KStore

-Following these steps should get you to the KStore shell in 1 minute.
+Following these steps should get you to the HBase shell in 1 minute.

 ## Prerequsites
   - [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)